The ancient pyramids of the Unesco heritage site of Meroe

 - OTHER ARCHAEOLOGICAL SITES IN MEROE

-If you have time, you can also visit the southern cemetery.
+If you have time, it’s also worth visiting the southern cemetery.
 It’s the oldest cluster dating back to the 8th century BC and where the first rulers of the Meroitic kingdom who moved its capital from Napata to Meroe were buried.
 You can also visit the ruins of the Royal city of Meroe that lie on the Nile bank.
-Although most of the city’s area has yet to be excavated by archaeologists, the site is heavily ruined.
+Although most of the city’s area has to be excavated by archaeologists yet, the site is heavily ruined.
 It’s often only possible to see the outlines of the buildings.
 Anyway, our suggestion is to concentrate your visit to the north cemetery if you don’t have much time.